A Shadow on the Glass by Ian Irvine

 Karan, a sensitive with a troubled heritage, is forced to steal an ancient relic in repayment of a debt.
 It turns out to be the Mirror of Aachan, a twisted, deceitful thing that remembers everything it has ever seen.
 At the same time, Llian, a brilliant chronicler, is expelled from his college for uncovering a perilous mystery.
 Thrown together by fate, Karan and Llian are hunted across a world at war, for the Mirror contains a secret that offers each species survival, or extinction.

-Why 3.5 stars instead of 4?
-Well, I’ve given it a lot of thought and decided that I could not have finished this book if I had read it.
+My review: I’ve given it a lot of thought and decided that I could not have finished this book if I had read it.
 However, for me, listening to certain types of books is different.

 My biggest issue was that parts of the storyline, especially the world’s history, were drawn out.
 Too lengthy for me.
 To be honest, I didn’t want to know in that much detail.
 Some people do, and you can’t please everyone.
 I realise that typically, fantasy books are inclined to do that, but it’s not something I enjoy (any more).
 Lengthy descriptions of any type are boring.